Neyland Stadium: History

 In a Spring 2001 poll in The Sporting News, Neyland Stadium was ranked as the nation's #1 college football stadium.
 In 2004, Sports Illustrated ranked Neyland Stadium, the University of Tennessee campus, and the surrounding Knoxville area, as the best college football weekend experience.
-On April 8, 2009, it was announced that Neyland Stadium was one of seventy stadiums named for the United States' bid to either the 2018 or 2022 World Cup.
+On April 8, 2009, it was announced that Neyland Stadium was one of seventy stadiums named for the United States' bid to host either the 2018 or 2022 World Cup.

 Attendance records

 Attendance has been recorded for Tennessee Volunteer football games at Neyland Stadium since 1946.
 Average attendance since that year has been 68,925 fans per game.
 The largest crowd ever recorded at Neyland Stadium was 109,061 on September 18, 2004, when Tennessee defeated Florida, 30–28.
 Tennessee set a school record by averaging 107,595 fans per home game in 2000.